Skip to content

 The third reason is export.
 HeroForge’s STL download costs $7.99 per character on top of any other purchase, and the geometry is locked to their part library.
 Tools like Eldritch Foundry and DesktopHero handle this differently, letting you keep more control over the file you take home.

-Each tool got the same 4-character build challenge: a halfling rogue with twin daggers, a tiefling warlock with a tome, a dwarf cleric with a warhammer, and a half-orc fighter in plate armor.
-We logged how long the build took, what parts were missing, and the final price for a printed or exported character.
+A fair comparison uses the same brief across every builder.
+A solid stress test is a 4-character build: a halfling rogue with twin daggers, a tiefling warlock with a tome, a dwarf cleric with a warhammer, and a half-orc fighter in plate armor.
+The things that matter are how long a build takes, what parts are missing, and the final price for a printed or exported character.

 Hand-drawn tabletop test party of halfling rogue, tiefling warlock, dwarf cleric, and half-orc fighter.

 According to Wikipedia, tabletop RPGs date to 1974 and the modern hobby has tens of thousands of active groups, with the tabletop role-playing game article tracking system splits including D&D, Pathfinder, and Call of Cthulhu.
 That breadth matters because tools have to handle race, class, and equipment variety to score well on a mixed party.
-We also looked at how each platform handles posing, since static T-pose figures look flat on the table.
+Posing handling is another factor worth weighing, since static T-pose figures look flat on the table.

 Pricing comparisons use list prices as of April 2026 in USD, before shipping.
-The free tier numbers come from each platform’s pricing page captured in the same week.
+The free tier numbers reflect each platform’s published pricing page.

 #Eldritch Foundry: Closest Match To HeroForge